 Domestic violence allegations are very serious.
 The person would not be held without bond and bail would be set.
 They might also be booked on felony domestic violence even if it was ultimately charged as a misdemeanor so the person would be forced to be held on a higher amount of bail before they could bail out.

-California Penalties For Domestic Violence
+California Penalties For Domestic Violence and Domestic Violence Arrest

 A misdemeanor charge of domestic battery can be punished by up to one year in county jail.